Build a culture around feedback

 Build the environment

-One of the benefits or perks that I like the most about IT life is the possibility to work within international environments.
-This might be due to my personality, but sure it is something I have been enjoying since I started my professional career back in 2011.
+One of the benefits or perks that I like the most about IT life is the possibility of working within international environments.
+This might be due to my personality, but it is something I have been enjoying since I started my professional career back in 2011.

 Since I began my IT journey I've been a person that always cared about feedback.
 But of course, I wasn't always good at both receiving and giving feedback, it is, I believe, something that comes with time together with the awareness that surrounds you.

 In my particular case, working abroad with different cultures has helped me improve this soft skill.

 Whenever I look back in time, I always surprise myself with the way I deal with these situations now, in a more relaxed and open way from both angles, receiving and giving.